By Owais Mughal, December 2006

 Taking a trip through famous landmarks of Pakistan Railway network has remained a favourite topic at ATP (All Things Pakistan).
 In the past few months we have travelled through Bolan Pass, Khyber Pass and Chappar Rift.
 Today we'll visit yet another marvel of civil and mechanical engineering present on Pakistan's Railway Network.
 It is called the Khojak tunnel.
 Built 115 years ago (September 1891), it was then the fourth longest tunnel in the world and to date it is the longest tunnel in Pakistan.

-The photo to the right shows the fortified entrance to Khojak Tunnel.
+The photo shows the fortified entrance to Khojak Tunnel.
 This photo was first published in 1910 by Mullick Brothers of Quetta.

 The construction of Sibi-Quetta-Chaman railway line was planned in 1857-58 with the ultimate aim of taking it to Kandahar, and forestalling the threat of Russian offensive in India.
 At that time there was a recurrent fear of Russian invasion into India through the Bolan pass.
 Some graves of Russian noblemen from 1850s are found in Sibi-Khost area of Baluchistan which suggests that Russians were already active in this area.